-- The complex attribute light sector is used to populate each sector for the light, except for sectors in which there is deliberately no light exhibited. - The sub-attribute light characteristic must be populated on either each iteration of the complex attribute light sector if sectors have different characteristics (e.g. for complex (oscillating) light sectors (see clause X.X.X.X below)), or on the complex attribute rhythm of light if all sectors have the same characteristic. - If a sector of sectored light is intended to have a directional function, this must be encoded using the light sector complex sub-attributes directional (True) and directional character.
-If the light is intensified in this sector, light sector sub-attribute light visibility = 4 (intensified) must be populated.
-The sub-attribute sector limit is optional for directional light sectors.
-A single sectored light having a directional function must be encoded using the feature Light Directional (see clause X.X). - If a sector of a sectored light is not directional (sub-attribute directional not populated), the sub-attribute sector limit is mandatory, and the sub-attribute directional character must not be populated for the light sector. - The fairway defined by the succession of navigable areas in the white sectors of a series of Light Sectored features may be encoded using the feature Fairway (see clause X.X). - If there is additional information required to be encoded that is relevant to all sectors of the light, this must be done using the complex attribute information for the Light Sectored feature.
-If the additional information is relevant to individual sectors of the light only (e.g. for complex (oscillating) light sectors (see clause X.X.X.X below)), this must be encoded using the complex sub-attribute information for the complex attribute light sector. - If it is required to encode details of the lighting technology (e.g. neon), it must be done using the complex attribute information. - The attribute vertical datum applies only to height; this value must only be encoded if it is different to the S-101 Appendix A October 2013 Working Version value encoded in the VDAT subfield of the "Coordinate Reference System Header field" [CRSH] field, or different to the value of vertical datum encoded on meta feature Vertical Datum of Data.
+- The complex attribute light sector is used to populate each sector for the light, except for sectors in which there is no light exhibited. - The characteristics of a sectored light may differ from sector to sector, particularly for some complex directional lights (see clause X.X.X.X).
+The complex sub-attribute rhythm of light must therefore be populated for each light sector. - Population of the sub-complex attribute sector limit having sub-attributes sector limit one = 0 and sector limit two = 360 (i.e. encoding an all around light as a sectored light) is prohibited. - If a sector and/or bearing of a light is intended to have a directional function, this must be encoded using the feature Light Directional (see clause X.X).

+- The fairway defined by the succession of navigable areas in the white sectors of a series of Light Sectored features may be encoded using the feature Fairway (see clause X.X). - If there is additional information required to be encoded that is relevant to all sectors of the light, this must be done using the complex attribute information for the Light Sectored feature.
+If the additional information is relevant to individual sectors of the light only (e.g. for complex (oscillating) light sectors (see clause X.X.X.X below)), this must be encoded using the complex sub-attribute information for the complex attribute light sector. - If it is required to encode details of the lighting technology (e.g. neon), it must be done using the complex attribute information. - The attribute vertical datum applies only to height; this value must only be encoded if it is different to the value encoded in the VDAT subfield of the "Coordinate Reference System Header field" [CRSH] field, or different to the value of vertical datum encoded on meta feature Vertical Datum of Data. - Names of major lights are very important.
+If a light has a name which is unrelated to any other encoded feature, the name must be populated using the complex attribute feature name on at least the largest scale maximum display scale ENC data.
+If the name of a light is obviously that of the named feature on which the light stands, e.g. Saint Catherine's Point, the name of the light need not be repeated for the light.